 In addition, their focus on customer service will ensure you are 100% satisfied or get a refund with their 30-day money back guarantee and an unlimited lifetime warranty.
 No matter the reason, they will refund or replace your holster should there be any issues and you are not completely satisfied.

 The Torsion 3.0 is the newest IWB will accommodate most popular pistols on the market today.
 It innovative design not only contours your body but will also assist in preventing printing.
 The Torsion 3.0 integrates a 10-degree forward angle for better draws and re-holstering with robust 1.5” injection molded belt clips.

 Hidden Hybrid Holsters (HHH) is the best hybrid holster on the market.
 Their reputation of producing a holster with a rigid kydex front for good positive retention and comfortable high-quality leather backing is challenged by few.
 Using Amish leather with a suede backing to lock the holster exactly where you want it increases the comfort compared to other holsters.

 Much like Bravo Concealment, HHH was started in a garage because the founder, Dave Kerry, was not happy with the options that were available.
 So, he took matters in his own hands and decided to create what he thought would be the most comfortable and functional holster on the market.
-Regardless if you have a j frame revolver, a Glock 43 or a 1911 there is no doubt that Dave Kerry succeeded in his goal.
+Regardless if you have a j frame revolver, want an IWB holster for Glock 43 or an IWB 1911 holster, there is no doubt that Dave Kerry succeeded in his goal.

 Using a proprietary method of forming the kydex around the pistol to ensure excellent retention.
 In addition, Hidden Hybrid ensures full trigger coverage for safety and fully adjustable retention screws for the correct passive retention for what you need.
-Ultimately, the HHH IWB holster will be a great option for concealed carry that will be an easy fit and functional.
+Ultimately, the HHH IWB holster will be the best concealed carry holster that will be an easy fit and functional.

 3 Raven Concealment Eidolon Holster